Revitalizing food, communities, and economies in the Rocky Mountain West.

 To inspire a revival of localized grain systems across the Rocky Mountain West, Grain School offers innovative curricula and access to experts to help train and empower people to grow, mill, and steward heritage grains in their communities.
 By returning heritage grains into active production, we can help restore cultural pride and prosperity in our communities, linking together bakers, maltsters, brewers, chefs, and consumers.

 About Grain School

-Established in 2012 in Arizona, Grain School has evolved into an interdisciplinary collaboration between the University of Colorado Colorado Springs (UCCS) and the Rocky Mountain Seed Alliance (RMSA), with the first Grain School held at UCCS in 2016.
-During this three-day seminar held annually, students can earn credit by taking courses in the history of land-race grains, crop breeding, nutritional and health issues, baking, fermentation and cooking, and small-scale production techniques.
-Representatives from the entire industry from growers, millers, farmers, brewers, distillers, malsters, bakers, chefs, food service staff or personnel, college students, and gardeners, contribute as part of this great exchange of learning and teaching.
+Established in 2016, UCCS Grain School has evolved into an trans-disciplinary course, inviting scientists and academics to connect with artisans of the grain chain, including farmers, millers, maltsters, brewers and bakers, chefs, educators, and writers.
+During this three-day seminar, students can earn credit by taking courses in the history of land-race grains, crop breeding, nutritional and health issues, baking, fermentation and cooking, and production techniques.
+Representatives from the entire industry from growers, millers, farmers, brewers, distillers, maltsters, bakers, chefs, food service staff or personnel, college students, and gardeners, contribute as part of this great exchange of teaching and learning.

 Whole, organic and heritage grain for all

 Revitalizing local and organic food systems, and the heritage seeds that support them, is of the utmost importance for the health and prosperity of both people and the planet.